anetastankovska/FINKI-Design_Patterns/Prototype_Pattern/README.md

 # Project: Design Patterns - Prototype Pattern

 ## Overview
-This project demonstrates the **Prototype Design Pattern** in C# using a practical example of package customization for services like voice, SMS, data, and roaming.
-The pattern allows cloning existing objects to create new instances while maintaining the ability to modify them independently.
+This project demonstrates the **Prototype Design Pattern** in C# using a practical example of keeping a value in specific registers and updating that value based on the operator and the operation.

 ---